tanmaygithub04/TanmayProjBackend/README.md

 A robust backend service that enables loading CSV data into an in-memory SQLite database and executing SQL queries against it.
 This tool is perfect for data analysis, testing SQL queries, and working with CSV datasets.

+###
+Backend is hosted on a remote server on reder whose link is https://tanmayprojbackend.onrender.com

 ## Features

 - **CSV Data Loading**: Load CSV files into an in-memory SQLite database